asciamanna/asciamanna.github.io/_drafts/avoid-technical-improvement-backlogs.md

 ### Story Level Refacotrings

 These are smaller refactorings that typically impact one to several classes.
 These should be dealt with in the story where the issue is encountered and the story shouldn't be closed until the refactoring is complete.
+If your team estimates the work these refactorings should be included in the estimate.

 ### Large-scale Refactorings